 Kopaonik may not be as glamorous as some ski resorts in other parts of Europe, but it offers something different and new.
 Besides locals and visitors from countries in the region, Kopaonik has recently started to attract tourists from all parts of Europe; just like it was in the eighties.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Kopaonik using the map below!